-Having taken into account all circumstances, it will usually be appropriate to inform parents/carers of the incident and any consequences/sanctions.
+Having considered all circumstances, it will usually be appropriate to inform parents/carers of the incident and any consequences/sanctions.
 It is important that parents are made aware of issues affecting their children's learning and behaviour.
 Parents can often offer an important perspective that may need to be considered when imposing a sanction.